[Editor’s note: mild spoilers]

-Luckily, series creator LeSean Thomas (“The Boondocks”, “The Legend of Korra”) and the stacked co-writing team ; Nick Jones Jr., Alex Larsen and musician Flying Lotus make the most of the ambiguous annals lost in nearly 400-years time across the span of its limited six-episode run.
+Luckily, series creator LeSean Thomas (“The Boondocks”, “The Legend of Korra”) and the stacked co-writing team; Nick Jones Jr., Alex Larsen, and musician Flying Lotus make the most of the ambiguous annals lost in nearly 400 years of time across the span of its limited six-episode run.

 And unfortunately, not much else is known about the first (and probably last) Black samurai of Japan.

 Netflix’s story picks up 10 years after the fall and feud of the Nobunaga estate; Yasuke has taken respite in a lush countryside village where he makes a living from boating, fishing, and traversing people up and down the river.